opencontributions/devslide/README.md

 Methods available are grab(pageX), click(pageX, transition), dragTrack(pageX), up(pageX) and direct(index, transition).

-transition is a boolean indicated whether to apply CSS transition classes.
+transition is a boolean indicating whether to apply CSS transition classes.

 Example events (using a minimal build of jQuery mobile for virtual mouse events):